NHSDigital/software-engineering-quality-framework/practices/baseline-visibility.md

 ## Code Owners

 Each repository should include a [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file in the root of the project.
-And [branch protections](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) must be in place to ensure that any Pull Requests are approved by users listed in the codeowners file.
-This ensures that any code changes are approved by appropriate members of staff from the teams that own and are responsible for the code and any downstream services that depend upon it.
+[Branch protections](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) must be in place to ensure that any Pull Requests are approved by users listed in the CODEOWNERS file.
+This ensures that any code changes are approved by appropriate members the teams that own and are responsible for the code and any downstream services that depend upon it.

 Teams can be listed as CODEOWNERS - but secret teams should not be used so that individual members of the organisation can identify who the codeowners are.